The Killers of 1914, Part 3

 The major problem was the supply of guns.
 In the Common Army there were about 450 battalions that alone required 900 guns.
 There were also nine Common Army cavalry divisions (the other two were Honved) of four regiments each, equipped with a divisional detachment of four guns.
 Although all these were fully equipped with machine-guns in 1914, the relatively slow production rate from a single factory meant that there were few reserves to replace those lost in Galicia.
 The Hungarian factory (in the Dual Monarchy, equality between Austria and Hungary was the prime rule!) went into production in 1914, but obviously it had no serious impact until the following year.

 Their deployment was entirely conventional.
 However, because troops were on the attack initially they were of little use.
 What is surprising in the retreats that followed is that there seems to have been little attempt to use machine gun teams in the same manner as the Germans, as when they imposed costly delays on advancing Allied troops on the Western Front, both in the retreat to the Hindenburg Line in 1917 and in the general retreat in late 1918.
-However, gamers are not so limited and they will undoubtedly use the Schwarlose in a more effective manner when playing the upcoming Fall of Empires.
+However, gamers are not so limited and they will undoubtedly use the Schwarlose in a more effective manner when playing Fall of Empires.

 Don’t wait to put Fall of Empires on your game table!
 Join the Gold Club and find out how to get it before anyone else, at a better price than anyone else!